About Mahjong Master Cheung

-When we talk about mahjong making, most people may think of the plastic (acrylic) materials and characters made by hand-carving masters with family shops at streets.
+When we talk about mahjong making, most people may think of the plastic materials and characters made by hand-carving masters with family shops at streets.
 However, not many people know the secrets of how to make mahjong tiles in a manufacturing factory in the old days of Hong Kong.

-– Father: take care of everything of the business such as hand-carving mahjong, machine development, product delivery
+2. Father was responsible for everything of the business such as hand-carving mahjong, machine development, product delivery

-– Aunt: smoothing mahjong tiles and product packaging
+3. One aunt was responsible for smoothing mahjong tiles and product packaging

-What were the making tools of hand-carving mahjong tiles?
+What were the making tools of

 1) Put mahjong tiles on top of the lamp box, that is easier for sculpture